blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 ### Time Series
 It is much more efficient to store each statistical value as a key in the HDF5 file.
 My original method was to store the calculated percentiles as a 3D array, but that wasn't efficient to pluck values from.
-Using the 32 cores on meso4, I can create a time series from a point in 30 seconds with my new HDF5 storage order, whereas before with the 3D array it took 33 minutes to generate the same timeseries!
+Using the 32 cores on meso4, I can create a time series from a point in 30 seconds with my new HDF5 storage order, whereas before with the 3D array it took 33 minutes to generate the same time series!

 #### Generating Point Time Series with Multiprocessing
 I can generate a time series from a point in about 2-3 seconds using 32 cores